Lippman History, Family Crest & Coats of Arms

 The surname Lippman was first found in Westphalia, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 Lippe was one of the smallest states in Germany until 1945, and is now part of Lower- Saxony.
 Lippe is also a river running through Westphalia and entering the Rhine just north of the Ruhr region.
 Chronicles speak of Arnold Lipper or von der Lippe in 1222.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Lippman family
+Early History of the Lippman family

 This web page shows only a small excerpt of our Lippman research.
 Another 152 words (11 lines of text) covering the years 1129, 1232, 1550, 1806, 1800, 1547 and 1606 are included under the topic Early Lippman History in all our PDF Extended History products and printed products wherever possible.